 Here’s What You Need

-olive oil– to coat the okra pieces so the delicious spices stick.
+olive oil– to coat the okra pieces for roasting and help the delicious spices stick.

-seasonings and spices – fresh thyme, garlic powder, sea salt and pepper
+seasonings and spices – I like using fresh or dried thyme, garlic powder, sea salt and pepper

 optional – a pinch of cayenne pepper for a little spice!